nexiality/documentation/tipsandtricks/TargetedData.md

    keep the project consistent and hierarchically sound.
 The example above shows that while the data file defines `MyTest.Discount.Levels` as `25,50`, the output shows that the first element of `MyTest.Discount.Levels` is `3` and its last element is `12`.
 This matches the definition of the same `MyTest.Discount.Levels` defined in `project.properties`.
-Note that the example usesthe [LIST expression](../expressions/LISTexpression) - `[LIST(${MyTest.Discount.Levels}) => first]` and `[LIST(${MyTest.Discount.Levels}) => last]` respectively to extract the first and last element of `MyTest.Discount.Levels`.
+Note that the example uses the [LIST expression](../expressions/LISTexpression) - `[LIST(${MyTest.Discount.Levels}) => first]` and `[LIST(${MyTest.Discount.Levels}) => last]` respectively to extract the first and last element of `MyTest.Discount.Levels`.
-   - However one can still override the project-bound data variable via [base &raquo; `save(var,value)`](../commands/base/save(var,value)) and [base &raquo; `clear(vars)`](../commands/base/clear(vars)) command.
+   - However, one can still override the project-bound data variable via [base &raquo; `save(var,value)`](../commands/base/save(var,value)) and [base &raquo; `clear(vars)`](../commands/base/clear(vars)) command.
 6. Subject to the same rules as a standard Java